 OVERVIEW: This funder supports work in Kerr County, Texas, and the communities of Fredericksburg, Harper, Stonewall, Comfort, Bandera, and Medina.
-Funding interests include education and youth, community service, civic and cultural, and family and wellness.
+Funding interests include arts and heritage, basic human needs, environment, and youth development.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)